msftcangoblowm/wreck/docs/LICENSE/closed-source-license.rst

 author cannot attract maintainers
 """"""""""""""""""""""""""""""""""

-Common situation is the repository is in a preceived negative situation, forcing others to fork the project and take on the enormous burden and responsibility.
+Common situation is the repository is in a perceived negative situation, forcing others to fork the project and take on the enormous burden and responsibility.